 Having a fire extinguisher at home can save your belongings and your home but it can also prevent injuries or even save the life of someone in your home.
 It can also save you a lot of money on repair costs.
-The cost of a fire extinguisher is small compared to the cost of the damages you could prevent in your home.

 Make the right choice

 For your home, it is recommended that you choose a five-pound, portable, "dry chemical" fire extinguisher that has the Underwriters' Laboratories of Canada "ULC" logo and is classified as ABC.